 DENSITY.
 The weight of a cubic foot of foam.
 Although there are many other factors, density is considered to be the most important indicator of overall foamquality.
 High density polyurethane is less likely to "bottom out", fatigue, or dish.
 There are exceptions, but as rule of thumb, the higher the density within a given type of foam, the better the quality.
 The heavier, the better.

 FIRMNESS.
 The "firmness" or "compression" of a foam normally ranges between 10 to 100.
 The higher the number the firmer the foam.

 HIGH RESILIENCY (HR).
 HR foams are foams made with an "HR Polyrol" that achieve high sag-factors and high rebound.
 HR foams have a cell structure that gets firmer faster allowing for a wide range of resistance in a foam giving you the utmost in seating comfort.

-WE RECYCLE FOAM.
+RECYCLE SCRAP FOAM.

 - Urethanse foams can be recycled

 - Flexible urethanes can be ground up to produce bonded foams

 - Bonded foams can be ground up to produce bonded foams again

 - Foam being thrown out with your standard trash will end up in a land fill that will take thousands of years to break down.